Starting Out with Fish

 - Is the fish peaceful and suitable for a community aquarium?

-- How large will each fish get?
+- How large will it get?
 A few popular species grow very large, such as the common Plecostomus Catfish (may reach 45 cm), the Giant Gourami (45 cm) and the Tinfoil Barb (30 cm).